drshahizan/HPDP/assignment/submission/ass1/DEADPOOL/case_study1b/readme.md

 <br>

 ### Dataset Information
-This dataset is named sales performance data.txt.
+This dataset is named Dataset2.txt.
 This dataset contains a few columns of data which are Customer, Products, Sales Person, Sales Region, Target, Sales, Sales Year, Sales Month and Sales QTR.

 **Importing Data**

 1. In Google Sheet, go to the upper left menu and choose **File >> Import**
    ![image](https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/DEADPOOL/case_study1b/images/import%20data.png)
-2. Then, go to **Upload >> Browse** and select sales performance data.txt file then import the dataset in a new spreadsheet
+2. Then, go to **Upload >> Browse** and select Dataset.txt file then import the dataset in a new spreadsheet
     ![image](https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/DEADPOOL/case_study1b/images/browse%20data.png)
 3. In this dataset, we created one new column named **MONTH INDEX** which we use to sort the month as we assign values from 1 to 12 to the month.For example, Jan = 1, Feb = 2, and so on.<br>
     ![image](https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/DEADPOOL/case_study1b/images/month%20index.png)